zodvik/zodvik.github.io/index.md

 # hi!

 I'm Nikhil, a software engineer based in India.
-I am an early adoptor and like to run things when they are in beta.
+I am an early adopter and like to run things when they are in beta.

-I keep a running page to [bookmark] articles, books & videos that I recommend.

 You can reach me at [zodvik@gmail.com](mailto:zodvik@gmail.com)